Zskay/XT-coding/README.md

 coding task for P.Sapient

-Under React-boiler folder, the server side functionality comes into play for the app.
+Under react-boilerplate-master folder, the server side functionality comes into play for the app.

 under the folder raw these files have been created: app.js